kataw/kataw/README.md

 ### Parent nodes

-The `parent` property on each node should be used to track the "parent node".
-Here is how this will look like
+The `parent` property on each node should be used to track the *parent node*.
+Here is how this could look like.

 ```ts
 <ref *2> {